 - Program Learning Outcomes

 Each Graphic Design student graduates with a job-seeking portfolio.
-Student complete work samples for their portfolio throught the degree program, particularly in several capstone courses.
+Students complete work samples for their portfolio throughout the degree program, particularly in several capstone courses.
 The learning outcomes for the professional portfolio are:

 - The Portfolio demonstrates the student’s ability to utilize skills of problem and audience identification research and of information gathering and analysis.